jeffelin/AI-ML-Python-Learning/README.md

 # ML Projects To Do

 I am working on learning and applying AI programs.
 Most of the work here is open sourced and done with the help of prev. creators.
+I played with a lot of the programs.
+All credits are attached within specific applications.

+Suggestions can be sent to jefflincreates@gmail.com

 ## Main Techniques